ArnavG/arnavg.github.io/_posts/2025-06-19-you-were-lied-to-about-rcv.markdown

 Another thought is why care about electoral reform at all, or why split hairs on whether it's RCV or a cardinal method.
 Like I mentioned in the article, I think a normative claim of democratic elections is that the candidates elected *should* be acceptable to most of the electorate.
 What "acceptable" means varies depending on your preference of a social choice criterion, but I think it's pretty clear-cut that cardinal methods like approval voting and STAR circumvent the spoiler effects that RCV purports but fails to solve.
 I'm also very concerned about polarization as a pressing political issue that has eroded trust in democratic institutions, and RCV tends to reward polarization rather than quell it.
 Fundamentally, like FPTP, RCV is a system where voters' choices will converge to strategic bullet voting among the top two perceived contenders.
 Despite its rank-based ballot, the underlying dynamics still punish voters for expressing support for less viable candidates, especially in competitive races.

 If the goal of reform is to build a healthier, more representative democracy, then we shouldn't settle for a marginal improvement over FPTP.
-We should pursue systems that actually incentivize honesty. reward consensus, and eliminate the structural biases that distort voter intent and undermine public trust.
+We should pursue systems that actually incentivize honesty, reward consensus, and eliminate the structural biases that distort voter intent and undermine public trust.

 ## Addendum: FairVote Lied to You